andrescvargasr/Arduinom/README.md

 ## English

-Documentation in english is under construction.
-Please, use: [Documentation in Spanish](../master/Documentation/ES) instead.
+To see a complete installation guide, please visit: [Documentation in English](../master/Documentation/EN).

 ## Issues